 Reverend James Manning (1738-1791), Baptist clergyman and founding president of Rhode Island College (now Brown University), was born in Elizabeth Township, New Jersey, to parents who were probably of Irish origin.
 He attended Hopewell Academy, a Baptist grammar school, and the College of New Jersey (now Princeton), a school that operated under Presbyterian auspices.
 In 1764, after ordination as a Baptist minister, Manning and his wife Margaret Stiles moved to Warren, Rhode Island, where he founded a Latin school and a Baptist church.
 When the region’s Baptists decided, after much debate and controversy, to establish a college in Warren, they obtained a charter from the General Assembly in 1764, after more debate and controversy.
 Shortly after that, the fellows of Rhode Island College chose the Reverend James Manning as the school’s first president.
 By 1770, the college’s financial problems and the persuasion of Providence civic leaders, especially Stephen Hopkins and the Brown brothers, led to its relocation, and Manning moved with it to Providence.

 As a Calvinist with an evangelical spirit, Manning was more suited to action than to scholarship.
-However, he taught classical languages, moral philosophy, and rhetoric to his students.
-Under Manning’s leadership, his college attracted and accommodated several religious minorities including Quakers and Jews.
+However, he taught his students classical languages, moral philosophy, and rhetoric.
+Under Manning’s leadership, his college attracted and accommodated several religious minorities, including Quakers and Jews.

 Manning’s arrival in Providence caused a temporary schism in the First Baptist Church.
-When the pastor and some of the congregation withdrew, Manning became the pastor, a position he held from 1770 until 1791.
-Under his leadership, the church introduced congregational singing, expanded the terms of communion to include more Baptists, and moved to a more stringent Calvinistic theology.
+When the pastor and some of the congregation of that church withdrew, Manning became the church’s pastor, a position he held from 1770 until 1791.
+Under his leadership, the First Baptist Church introduced congregational singing, expanded the terms of communion to include more Baptists, and moved to a more stringent Calvinistic theology.